 With the high rates of skin cancer in New Zealand, UV radiation is often presented in a negative manner.
 Get a quick overview in the article Positive and negative effects of UV.

 UV exposure has negative effects.
 There is a clear link between UV and skin cancer.
 Melanoma, basal cell carcinoma and squamous cell carcinoma are three common types of cancer associated with UV exposure.
 Related articles explain why NZ skin cancer rates are so high, some of the risk factors and how skin cancer is diagnosed and treated.
 Human physiology associated with skin cancer is explained in articles about skin structure, cell division, the lymphatic system and mistakes in DNA.

 Meet the scientists

 Ultraviolet radiation features in many fields of scientific research.
-Dr Elizabeth Baird, Professor Rod Dunbar and Dr Hayley Reynolds research melanoma and related skin cancers.
+Professor Rod Dunbar and Dr Hayley Reynolds research melanoma and related skin cancers.
 Dr Gregory Bodeker and Dr Richard McKenzie monitor ozone levels and UV intensity.
 Sanjay Kumarasingham uses UVC light to disinfect Auckland’s wastewater.

 Take up the challenge

 Student activities cover many facets of ultraviolet radiation.